fiinix/fiinix.github.io/_posts/2016/january/2016-01-03-tales-from-the-archive.md

 What I'm trying to say is this; By all means, go and check out some of the old stuff---in case you're a newer reader who wasn't around back in good ol' 2009 or just want a trip down memory lane---but be warned, 83% of the entries are, in fact, shit.

-Like this [incoherent rambling][charlie] about a unicorn named Charlie.
+Like the incoherent rambling about a unicorn named Charlie.

 And why I thought it would be appropriate to end so many entries with a, "fuck off," is beyond me.